julianjohannesen/bars-of-davis/README.md

 ## Details

 The Bars of Davis Square was created using React and Bulma CSS.
-The map and all of the information that appears on it are made possible by Google's Google Maps JavaScript API and FourSquare's API.
+The information that appears on the map and the map itself are made possible by FourSquare's API and  Google's Google Maps JavaScript API.
+The application first fetches a list of Davis Square area bars from FourSquare's API, and, after setting state to capture the response data, calls a function that fetches and loads our map.
+Map markers are generated and assigned to each venue returned by FourSquare and a single Info Window instance is populated with the relevant information whenever a user clicks on a marker.
+The drawing tools, zoom functionality, and search-within-time-by-mode functionality are accomplished with the Google Maps API.

+## Thanks

+I'd like to thank Yahya Elharony for his series of tutorials on using the FourSquare and Google Maps APIs together.